gadzorgenu/Starlwarts-Admin-portal/README.md

 ## Client

-This module is made up of an src directory which contains other subdirectories representing modules of the application.
+This module is made up of a src directory which contains other subdirectories representing modules of the application.
 Some of the subdirectories are:

 1. actions
 2. components